Skip to Content

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-when to plant seeds for spring harvestTiming is everything when you plant seeds for spring harvest.
+when to plant seeds for spring harvestTiming is everything when you’re planning for a spring harvest.

-Start cool-season crops like lettuce, spinach, and peas 4-6 weeks before your last frost date.
+Start your cool-season crops like lettuce, spinach, and peas about 4-6 weeks before your last frost date.

-You can direct sow these hardy vegetables once soil temperatures reach 40-50°F.
+You can direct sow these hardy vegetables outdoors when soil temperatures reach 40-50°F.

-Warm-season crops like tomatoes and peppers need indoor starting 6-8 weeks before the last frost, then transplanting after soil warms to 60°F.
+For warm-season crops like tomatoes and peppers, begin seeds indoors 6-8 weeks before the last frost, then transplant after danger has passed.

 Key Takeaways